F I N E A R T S T U D I O

 start a family

-Ted Rosenfeld intorduces me to Tony Forster, we become friends
+Ted Rosenfeld intorduces me to Tony Forster, we become good friends

 Jeff Girard suggests a book